canton7/StateMechanic/README.md

 Assert.AreEqual(stateB, stateMachine.CurrentState);
 ```

-The guard receives an object with useful information about the transition.
+The guard receives an object with useful information about the transition (including any event data).

+You can throw an exception from the guard: this will be propagated back to the `Event.Fire()` or `Event.TryFire()` call which initiated the transition.

 Dynamic Transitions